python-trio/trio-asyncio/README.rst

 **Trio-Asyncio** is a re-implementation of the ``asyncio`` mainloop on top of Trio.

 Trio-Asyncio requires Python 3.6 or 3.7.
-It might work on Python 3.5.
+It should work on Python 3.5.3, but that's not tested, as the test suite requires 3.6.

 +++++++++++
  Rationale